 A+ = systematic review: D = expert opinion

-Upper Urinary Tract (Acute pyelonephritis) in Adult Women
+Lower Urinary Tract Infection (UTI) in Non-Pregnant Women

 |Target patient group:||Adult women|